-Swooping bald eagles are such a common sight in Alaska that locals pay them little more mind than common crows.
+Swooping bald eagles in Alaska are such a common sight that locals pay them little more mind than common crows.
 Pesticides once pushed these majestic predators to the brink of extinction.
 Although the species has partially rebounded, sightings are still relatively rare in the lower 48 states.

 Alaska, home to more than half the entire population of these birds in the United States, is another story entirely.
 By some estimates, as many as 150,000 eagles fish and fly in the Last Frontier.
 Since the majority of these cluster around coastal regions in southeastern Alaska, Skagway is a terrific place to spot them.

 Plenty of other megafaunas call southeastern Alaska home.
 From mountain goats to river otters, there’s always something to see here.
 Just offshore, expect to see migrating pods of orcas, playful Dall’s porpoises, and bubble-feeding humpback whales.

 Black bears regularly amble through town, as do larger brown bears.
 The nomenclature surrounding Alaska’s bears can be somewhat confusing, as black bears can also sport brown coats.